sashokbg/mkdocs-gherkin-plugin/README.md

 ## Configuration

+- **tests_root_path** - Required.
+The relative path of where the cucumber tests are located.
+Example "./tests-e2e"

 - **show_results** - Boolean value that controls if the test results are shown next to each feature and step.
 Defaults to True

 - **show_attachments** - Boolean value that controls if the file attachements are shown in the final result.
 Defaults to True